senzing-garage/knowledge-base/HOWTO/clone-repository.md

 ## Set environment variables for repository

-1. :warning:  If you were sent here from another web page, you probably have the next two environment variables set.
+:warning:  If sent here from another web page, the next two environment variables are probably set.

-   :pencil2: If not already set, set environment variables for GitHub organization/account and the name of the repository.
+1. :pencil2: If not already set, set environment variables for GitHub organization/account and the name of the repository.
    Example: